 Salmon and sorrel sauce is a French classic, a harbinger of spring.
 This is my updated, albeit fancy version, done with steelhead trout from the American River.
 Getting the fish cooked perfectly is pretty easy with this method.
 It’s the sorrel sauce that’s tricky.

 Chimichurri is one of the best sauces for warm weather: It’s an herby, garlicky, tangy sauce usually served with beef.
 Here I am using wild mountain pennyroyal and serving the chimichurri over venison.

 Wild ginger has been used as a food plant in North America for eons, but it also happens to contain a substance that can cause kidney failure.
 I review the science on the matter.

-Even the question is a little ridiculous: What do you do with too much borage?
-Most people barely even know that borage exists, let alone that a) it is edible and b) what you might do to highlight its flavor.
-Borage arrived in my garden five years ago when I planted it not to eat, but as a bee attractant: The more bees […]
+What do you do with too much borage?
+Most people barely even know what borage is, let alone that a) it is edible and b) what you might do to highlight its flavor.
+Borage arrived in my garden years ago when I planted it not to eat, but as a bee attractant: The more bees […]